wangby511/System-Design-Architecture-and-Infra/design-common.md

 Consistent hashing is a special kind of hashing algorithm such that when a hash table is re-sized and consistent hashing is used,only k/n keys need to be remapped on average, where k is the number of keys, and n is the number of slots.

 Using the same hash function like SHA-1, we map the keys and servers into a circular ring.
-To determine which server a key is stored on, we go clockwise from the key position on the ring until a server is found.
-When a server is removed or added, only a small fraction of keys require re-distribution with consistent hashing.
+To determine which server a key is stored on, we first calculate its hash and determine its position on the ring.
+Then we go clockwise from the key position on the ring until a server is found.
+Based on which node’s range it falls in, we will map the data to that node.
+Also, when a server is removed or added, only a small fraction of keys require re-distribution.

+Benefits: 1) We do not need to move around all the data while adding or removing nodes.
+Only a minimal movement of data is needed.
+2) We can have a nearly even distribution of data across all machines.

 ### Virtual Nodes (Vnode)